WenzyWong/wenzywong.github.io/_tabs/resume.md

   - Oral presenter (The First Prize - Graduate Forum)
   - Poster presenter (The Second Prize)

-- Cell Symposium: Hallmarks of Cancer 2024
+- Cell Symposia: Hallmarks of Cancer 2024
   - Attendee

 - National Conference on Bioinformatics and System Biology 2023